ODM2/CZ-Manager/docs/source/ODM2AdminDemo.rst

 * Fifth, Manage Citations, provides links for managing and exporting citations.
 * Sixth, Graph My Data, provides links for data plotting and a map of your sites.

 The ODM2 Admin Administration link will take you to a list of all 44 ODM2 entities that can be directly managed using ODM2 Admin.
 Additional entities exist within the ODM2 information model these need to be managed with another tool Such as with the ODM2PythonAPI.
-Django models exist for each ODM2 entity so it is also possible to write Python scripts using the Django ORM.
+Django models exist for each ODM2 entity so it is also possible to write Python scripts using the Django Object relational mapper.
+See :ref:`Managing-ODM2-With-The-Django-ORM` for details on using the Django ORM with ODM2 databases.

 .. toctree::
    :maxdepth: 1

    ODM2AdminAdministration
+   ManagingODM2WithTheDjangoORM